 Once the oil has been removed, the rash from poison oak or poison ivy is not contagious.
 Even the oozing blisters are not contagious, although they look like they should be.
 Because new blisters can keep appearing over the course of a week, people assume that touching the rash causes it to spread, or that the ooze itself is responsible for the spreading.
 The fluid that fills the blisters is one’s own serum, not the poisonous oil.
 The skin only breaks out where it actually is exposed to the urushiol.
 The sensitivity of the skin, and the amount of oil, determine the speed of the eruption.
 Places where the oil is most concentrated, or the skin the most vulnerable, break out first, followed days later by places where there was only a little oil, or the skin is a more effective barrier.
 Woe to those with eczema!

 As long as the oil is no longer present, scratching does not make the rash spread.
 Scratching does make the already intense itching even more unbearable and can cause the rash to get infected.
 Some doctors recommend cutting your child’s fingernails short to prevent scratching and infection.

 How long does poison ivy, oak, and sumac last?

 The diagnosis is based on the history and the physical exam.

 Most people find that cool compresses in one form or another are quite soothing.
-Try using a towel or washcloth soaked in either plain tap water or Burow’s Solution (an astringent solution — you can make it yourself using Domeboro tablets or powder packets available over-the-counter).
+Try using a towel or washcloth soaked in either plain tap water or Burow’s Solution (an astringent solution — you can make it yourself using Domeboro tablets or powder packets.
 A fan blowing over the cool compress can help.
 As the skin is cooling, the blood vessels constrict, cutting down on the itching and the new ooze.
 This is especially good during the two or three worst days of the rash.